ceciliamoura/CeciliaSQL/README.md

  * Do sales figures vary between geographic regions?

 ## Data set
-In this Achievement, you’ll be using a data set that contains information about Rockbuster’s film inventory, customers, and payments, among other things.
+In this Achievement, I worked with a data set that contains information about Rockbuster’s film inventory, customers, and payments, among other things.
 It’s around 3MB and contains several files.